 Eric Dursteler, Professor

 Eric Dursteler (Brown, 2000) is Professor and Chair of History at Brigham Young University.
-His research focuses on gender, culture and religion in the the early modern Mediterranean.
-His publications include Venetians in Constantinople: Nation, Identity and Coexistence in the Early Modern Mediterranean (2006), Renegade Women: Gender, Identity and Boundaries in the Early Modern Mediterranean (2011), and A Companion to Venetian History (2013), and The Mediterranean World: From the Fall of Rome to the Rise of Napoleon (2016), co-authored with Monique O’Connell.
+His research focuses on gender, religious identity and food in the the early modern Mediterranean, with a side interest in the history of Mormonism in Italy.
+His publications include Venetians in Constantinople: Nation, Identity and Coexistence in the Early Modern Mediterranean (2006), Renegade Women: Gender, Identity and Boundaries in the Early Modern Mediterranean (2011), A Companion to Venetian History (2013), and The Mediterranean World: From the Fall of Rome to the Rise of Napoleon (2016), co-authored with Monique O’Connell.
+His next book, In the Sultan’s Realm: Two Venetian Ambassadorial Reports on the Early Modern Ottoman Empire will be published by the Centre for Reformation and Renaissance Studies in spring 2018.
+He is currently working on a book on food and foodways in the early modern Mediterranean.
 His research has been funded by, among others, the Fulbright Commission, the NEH, Villa I Tatti and the Delmas Foundation.
 He is editor of the News on the Rialto, and book review editor for the Journal of Early Modern History.

 Early modern Mediterranean, food and history, multilingual societies, religious identity and conversion